-This brief tutorial will show you how to easily trim a second or two from the time it takes for Windows to start up.
+This brief tutorial will show you how to easily trim a second or two from the time it takes for Windows XP to start up.

-- Each time Windows starts you’re presented with the Windows “boot logo” and a progress bar.
-Displaying these items actually causes Windows to load a bit more slowly – because it has to load them.
+- Each time Windows XP starts you’re presented with the Windows “boot logo” and a progress bar.
+Displaying these items actually causes Windows XP to load a bit more slowly – because it has to load them.
 This tutorial will show you how to disable that boot logo and progress bar, allowing Windows to load faster.
-Note: I timed my Windows startup with and without the boot logo and status bar.
+Note: I timed my Windows XP startup with and without the boot logo and status bar.
 The start time averaged 1.9 seconds faster without the logo and status bar.

 - Click the Windows Start button and select Run from the menu.